alpha01/reconquista-timeline/timeline.md

 - 740 Andalus Civil war in Al-Andalus, Muslim garrisons abandoned Northern outposts
 - 756-929 Andalus Emirate of Córdoba established by exiled Umayyad prince Abd al-Rahman I
 - 759 Andalus Muslim Narbonne conquered by the Franks
-- 929-1031 Andalus Abd al-Rahman III proclaims himself caliph and establishes the Caliphate of Córdoba
+- 929-1031 Andalus Abd al-Rahman III proclaims himself caliph and establishes the Caliphate of Córdoba in Spain
 - 1031 Andalus Hisham III is exiled Córdoba.
 Caliphate dissolves into numerous Muslim petty kingdoms known as "taifas"
 - 1086 Andalus Almoravids enter the Iberian Peninsula
 - 1086 Andalus Battle of Sagrajas, crushing Almoravid victory over Alfonso VI of León and Castile.
 Almoravids swallowed the majority of the Muslim taifas, unifying Islamic Spain once again
+- 1121–1269 Andalus Ibn Tumart establishes the Almohad movement.
+Abd al-Mu'min becomes the first caliph, the capital of the Caliphate is set in Marrakesh

 # Kingdom of Asturias (722-910)
 - 722 Asturias Battle of Covadonga, combined forces of Pelayo and Pedro de Cantabria defeat Umayyad forces